Disney’s Swan and Dolphin Restaurants Guide

-More than likely, most of you have heard of Shula’s Steak House.
+Most of you have probably heard of Shula’s Steak House.

 As you probably know, Don Shula was a former Miami Dolphin head coach that led his team to many wins.
-His team even went undefeated for an entire season.
+They even went undefeated for an entire season.

 Since I’m from Alabama, I like to think I know a thing or two about football.
 And an undefeated football season is a pretty big deal.

 Likewise, a meal at Shula’s will get you a pretty good steak.
-Well, really good.
+Well, delicious.

 Shula’s Steakhouse is open for dinner only and is considered signature dining.
 You can preview their menu here.

-The restaurant is located on the second floor of the Dolphin in a corridor off the main lobby.
-So naturally, the restaurant specializes in steaks, but other options are available.
+This signature dining establishment is located on the second floor of the Dolphin in a corridor off the main lobby.
+While the restaurant specializes in steak, other options are available.

-Before we head over to the Swan, we’ll briefly touch on Cabana Bar and Beach Club.
-This poolside restaurant is located out at the fabulous Grotto Pool.
+Before we head to the Swan, we’ll briefly touch on Cabana Bar and Beach Club.
+This poolside restaurant is located beside the fabulous Grotto Pool.

 Related: Pools at the Swan and Dolphin

-Recently, I was touring the area and ended up enjoying a salad and order of fries at the Cabana Bar and Beach Club.
+On a previous visit, I enjoyed a salad and order of fries at the Cabana Bar and Beach Club.

-The atmosphere was perfect, the service excellent, and overall it was delightful.
+The atmosphere was perfect, the service excellent, and the meal was delightful.
 Make sure to get in a meal here while staying at the resort.
 You can preview the menu here.

 Disney Swan Restaurants

 Across the lake, we have the Swan hotel.
-Since the resorts are only a few steps apart, guests can enjoy the amenities offered at each one.
+Since the resorts are only a few steps apart, guests can easily enjoy either hotel’s restaurants and amenities.

-The Swan is more of a boutique hotel with fewer crowds.
-While the Dolphin has a convention center attached and can be fairly busier.
+Disney’s Swan is more of a boutique hotel with fewer crowds.
+While the Dolphin has a convention center attached and is often busier.

-Java is a coffee bar of sorts located on the ground level of the Swan.
-Unlike the Dolphin, all of the resort’s dining, lobby, and retail stores are located on the hotel’s first floor.
+Java is a coffee bar located on the ground level of the Swan.
+Unlike the Dolphin, all of the resort’s dining, lobby, and retail stores are located on the first floor.